 - /explorer/schema/<connection-alias> renders a list of your table and column names + types that you can refer to while writing queries.
 Apps can be excluded from this list so users aren't bogged down with tons of irrelevant tables.
-See settings documentation below for details. - This is available quickly as a sidebar helper while composing queries (see screenshot) - Quick search for the tables you are looking for.
+See settings documentation below for details. - Autocomplete for table and column names in the Codemirror SQL editor - This is available quickly as a sidebar helper while composing queries (see screenshot) - Quick search for the tables you are looking for.
 Just start typing! - Explorer uses Django DB introspection to generate the schema.
 This can sometimes be slow, as it issues a separate query for each table it introspects.
 Therefore, once generated, Explorer caches the schema information.
-There is also the option to generate the schema information asyncronously, via Celery.
-To enable this, make sure Celery is installed and configured, and set EXPLORER\ENABLE\TASKS and EXPLORER\ASYNC\SCHEMA to True.
+There is also the option to generate the schema information asynchronously, via Celery.
+To enable this, make sure Celery is installed and configured, and set EXPLORER_ENABLE_TASKS and EXPLORER_ASYNC_SCHEMA to True.